Leica X Typ 113 vs Nikon D3400

-The Leica X (Typ 113) and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in September 2014 and August 2016.
+The Leica X (Typ 113) and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in September 2014 and August 2016.
 The X Typ 113 is a fixed lens compact, while the D3400 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Leica has a resolution of 16.1 megapixel, whereas the Nikon provides 24 MP.
+The Leica has a resolution of 16.1 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably larger (25 percent) than the Leica X Typ 113.
 In this context, it is worth noting that neither the X Typ 113 nor the D3400 are weather-sealed.